Campus Safety Initiatives and Resources to Inform Crime Prevention and Encourage Personal Safety

 In addition to the campus safety programming described previously, The University of Akron employs many additional crime prevention initiatives, including:

-Community Policing: UAPD employs a community-policing philosophy with the goals of:
+Community Policing: UAPD utilizes a community policing philosophy with the goals of:

 - establishing positive contacts with the campus community;

 - identifying real and/or perceived problems that exist in the campus community, and

 - developing programs that aid in resolution of identified problems.

 To assist in its community policing efforts, UAPD uses various modes of transportation, including bicycles, motorcycles, cars and foot patrol.